DataResearchLabs/my_test_case_manager/README.md

 ### Work these notes into the appropriate sections...
 The tool is best used by individual contributors as a local standalone Excel file.
 However, I've used it years ago on a test team as a shared file on a network drive or SharePoint...just suggest that you split out each person's work to separate worksheets to minimize collisions.

+Advanced (Don't forget to write these up):
+* "Jump Stops" using ctrl + arrow keys in columns A or F.
+* Sample SQL embeddd in a test case
+* Sample Screenshot expected results
+* Sample with multiple Test Case worksheet tabs (300, 600, 900 test cases)
+* Sample Multi-User Shared Workbook
+* Conditional Formatting Mess if you Copy-Paste + How to Fix
+* Other...

+* History from V1 thru V5 spanning multiple prior hobby sites (PBSys, WinTestGear, etc.)